xairbornex/3D-Bezier-patch-ARM-NEON-Assembly/README.md

 *********************************************************************************************************************
 RISCOS:

 RISCOS is -unfortunately- hardly used anymore.
-For me it was the only way to start programming immediately without having to deal with and learn other OS's with there IDE's to get to the same result.
+For me it was the only way to start programming immediately without having to deal with and learn other OS's with their IDE's to get to the same result.
 Being aware of writing software in a very rare OS, I created a specific setup of the program that makes it relatively easy to port it to any kind of ARM v7 (or later) device, through modern IDE's.
 RISCOS has implemented a lot of system calls to make it easy for the programmer, even in assembly language.
 In my program I eliminated almost every system call.
 There are only two left:
 1. RISCOS has a very rudimentary way of dealing with the screen.
 In my program I had to use a system call to retrieve the hard address of the screenbuffer and its size.